- Available in ON, NB, NS, PE, NL, MB, SK, AB

 First, there is a notice of claim form that you must fill out.
-Take care in filling out this form because it is the foundation of your claim for short-term disability and potential claim long-term disability.
+Take care in filling out this form because it is the foundation of your claim for short-term disability and potential claim for long-term disability.

 Finally, there is a form your employer must fill out.
 The employer gives details about your employment, work duties, salary, and last day worked.
 You must review this form to make sure the information is accurate.
-Human resources staff often fill these out quickly and get get important details wrong.
+Human resources staff often fill these out quickly and get important details wrong.

 Depending on your situation, we can handle some short-term disability claims on a no-win, no-fee basis.
-With this arrangement we get paid a percentage of your past benefits owed.
+With this arrangement, we get paid a percentage of your past benefits owed.
 Otherwise, we handle these claims for a flat fee payable in advance.
-However, you will know exactly what it will cost so there are no surprises.
+However, you will know exactly what it will cost, so there are no surprises.

 Appealing a denial of short-term disability benefits